bextoper/bex-s-Stable-Diffusion-and-Illustrious-Guide/docs/comfy_guide.md

 ![](https://files.catbox.moe/fdfwll.png)
 ***
 ### Workflow; LoRA
 To use LoRAs, we can’t do it like in ForgeUI; Default nodes don’t understand <lora:lora_name:1.0> and such, so we’ll use nodes.
 Add Load LoRA node.
 Now: Input `Model` and `CLIP` are connected to `Load Checkpoint`, and output `Model` and `CLIP` are connected to KSampler or ToBasicPipe.
-As for the parameters, Strength_LoRA is the same as editing weights in Forge/AUTO1111, and strength_clip is a different option I’m don’t know much about, so play with it yourselves.
+As for the parameters, Strength_LoRA is the same as editing weights in Forge/AUTO1111, and strength_clip is a different option I don’t know much about, so play with it yourselves.
 ![](https://files.catbox.moe/f4ch1x.png)
 ***
 ### Workflow; Groups, Bypass, Activation.